CatCa$h Frequently Asked Questions

 CatCa$h is an optional account that students often find useful in rounding out their Meal Plan.
 CatCa$h is a taxable account that students can use on campus for non-food items like toothpaste, notebooks, printing, and laundry.
 CatCa$h is also accepted by select off-campus restaurants and retailers.

-Add funds to your CatCa$h account by logging into the CatCa$h website using your NetID or Guest credentials.
-Funds can be added using your credit or debit card, or by charging your Bursar account.
-There is a minimum deposit of $5 and a maximum deposit of $1000.
+Add funds to your CatCa$h account using your credit or debit card by logging into the CatCa$h website using your NetID or Guest credentials.
+If you would like to add funds using your Bursar account please send an email to SU-Mealplan@arizona.edu or visit our office in room 248 of the Student Union Memorial Center.
+Please be sure to include your Student ID number.
+There is a minimum deposit of $5 and a maximum deposit of $1000 per day.
+Bursar accounts can be charges a maximum of $3000 per semester.

 CatCa$h funds are stored on your CatCard, making it a safe and convenient way to pay for non-food items on campus as well as off-campus meals.
 Having CatCa$h available means greater flexibility to socialize off campus and fewer unexpected charges to your credit card.
 Charging CatCa$h to your Bursar account allows you to pay for these expenses using Financial Aid or your college savings account (529 plan).